-In my time as an activist I have heard from hundreds of veterans expressing their desire to have safe access to medical marijuana to help treat an array of health issues.
-It seems to me that the number one issue veterans want access to medical marijuana is to treat PTSD, and I wholeheartedly support that.
+In my time as an activist I have heard from hundreds of US Veterans expressing their desire to have safe access to medical marijuana to help treat an array of health issues.
+It seems to me that the number one issue US Veterans want access to medical marijuana is to treat PTSD, and I wholeheartedly support that.
 Depriving Veterans from access to marijuana and forcing them to use harmful prescription drugs is an atrocity, I am glad to hear that this trial is taking place.

 You can read the full press release here: